Am I the only one who didn’t know there was an entire calendar month dedicated to c-section awareness??

 Here’s my own spin on this: to help the exhausted momma who had a c-section cope with her birth experience, and to help her feel supported and validated as she recovers.

-Perhaps like a lot of moms who have had a c-section deliveries, whenever I hear or read about c-sections, the discussion tends to take on a hidden and more ominous tone.
-It’s almost as if cesarean births are automatically deemed as the less ideal birthing scenario, or are even trivialized as not real birth experiences.
+Like many mothers who have had a c-section deliveries, whenever I hear or read about c-sections, the discussion tends to take on a hidden and ominous tone.
+At times it feels as though c-sections are trivialized as not true birth experiences.

 If you have ever longed to be a part of the conversation among other moms about the miracle of delivering a child vaginally and/or unmedicated, you are not alone.